Humber 15

 Humber Fifteen 15 horsepower cars were medium to large cars, classified as medium weight, with a less powerful than usual engine which attracted less annual taxation and provided more stately progress.
-The coachwork was superbly finished, specially the tourers, and these cars were much favoured by the professional classes.
+The coachwork was superbly finished, especially the tourers, and these cars were much favoured by the professional classes.

 They were manufactured from 1919 to 1924 and 1924 to 1927.
 Their former place in Humber's catalogue was bracketed in 1927 and 1928 by new cars, a much smaller engined 14/40 or late in the same year a 20-horsepower six-cylinder 20/55 of ten per cent greater capacity.

 Introduction

 These cars were displayed at Olympia's first postwar Motor Show in November 1919.
 Commentators described the design as common-sense and not sensational with evident attention to detail.
 The blue saloon with shining black roof and mouldings drew attention.

 Fifteen .9

 Engine

 The 2.8 Litre four cylinders in line engine made in a single casting had a detachable cylinder head and was fitted with, new for Humber, overhead inlet, side-by-side exhaust valves.
 Their equivalent prewar car with an engine of 3.3 Litres had twin overhead camshafts.